prakhyat274/newshub/README.md

 ## Contributing

-Contributions to the React News App are welcome!
+Contributions to the NewsHub App are welcome!
 If you have any bug fixes, improvements, or new features to propose, please submit a pull request.
 Ensure that your code follows the established coding conventions and passes all tests.

 ## Acknowledgments

-The React News App is made possible thanks to the following:
+The NewsHub App is made possible thanks to the following:

 - The News API (https://newsapi.org) for providing access to news articles.
 - Bootstrap (https://getbootstrap.com) for the CSS framework.
-- react-bootstrap (https://react-bootstrap.github.io) for the React components.
 - react-router-dom (https://reactrouter.com) for routing in the React app.

 Feel free to customize the README documentation based on your specific project requirements, including any additional details or information you want to provide.